rule

 Text 6

-The very day and moment the Personality of Godhead, Lord S'rî Krishna, left this earth, the personality of Kali, who promotes all kinds of irreligious activities, came into this world.
+The moment the Supreme Lord left this earth, appeared Kali, he who promotes irreligion, in this world.
 (Vedabase)

 Text 7